GogulaK/Sentiment-Analysis-using-CNN/README.md

 # Sentiment-Analysis-using-CNN
 Performed sentiment analysis on movie review dataset using CNN

-Using CNN, peform sentiment classification for Moview Review Documents.
+Using CNN, peform sentiment classification for Movie Review Dataset.

 CNN extracts n-grams from review documents to assign either a positive or negative label to the document.